Suman991/-_-/README.md

 ### Prerequisites

-- Java Development Kit (JDK) installed on your machine.
+- Java Runtime Environment (JRE) installed on your machine.

 ### Running the Game

 1. Clone the repository to your local machine:

 2. Navigate to the project directory:

 3. Compile the Java files:

 4. Run the game:

 5. Follow the on-screen instructions to play the game.